JustinhSE/Library_System/README.md

 2. Enter the letter corresponding to the desired action and follow the prompts.
 3. To quit the program, enter `Q` at the menu.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## License